20. Travailler avec des nuages de points

 Classification Renderer

-In the palette Classification rendering, the point cloud is shown differentiated by color on the basis of an attribute.
+In the paletted Classification rendering, the point cloud is shown differentiated by color on the basis of an attribute.
 Any type of attribute can be used (numeric, string, …).
 Point cloud data often includes a field called Classification.
 This usually contains data determined automatically by post-processing, e.g. about vegetation.
 With Attribute you can select the field from the attribute table that will be used for the classification.
 By default, QGIS uses the definitions of the LAS specification (see table “ASPRS Standard Point Classes” in the PDF on ASPRS home page).
 However, the data may deviate from this schema; in case of doubt, you have to ask the person or institution from which you received the data for the definitions.

 ../../../_images/point_cloud_classification.png